elzme/blog/DesignPatterns.md

 ttt_game.play_the_game
 chess_game.play_the_game
 ```
 By using the Template Method, we've eliminated the need for duplication as well as created a nice structure that allows us extend this program easily.
-For example, if we want to add some other games to our program, like Connect Four we can just create a ```ConnectFour``` class that also inherits from ```Game```!
+For example, if we want to add another game to our program, like Connect Four, we can just create a ```ConnectFour``` class that also inherits from ```Game```!

 -----------------------------

 Now, let's focus our attention specifically on the Tic Tac Toe game.
-Let's say that if the user is playing against the computer, that they can choose to either play against an unbeatable computer (that uses the minimax algorithm), or a beatable computer that just randomly chooses its next move.
+Let's say that when our user is playing against the computer, they can choose to either play against an unbeatable computer (that uses the minimax algorithm), or a beatable computer (that just randomly chooses its next move).

-We could potentially just include all of this logic right in a ```ComputerPlayer``` class, by using an if/elsif statement to determine how the computer chooses its next move:
+We could potentially include all of this logic right in the ```ComputerPlayer``` class, by using an if/elsif statement to determine how the computer chooses its next move:
 ```
 class ComputerPlayer
   def make_a_move(strategy)